MossyPower/B8IT150_2223_TME4_MPower_CA/README.md

 -	Deployment of the web application.

 ## 5.3 Future Development
+-	Resolve all null referance warnings.
 -   Set up reporting.
 -	Move cart / orders to a separate web API.
 -	Introduce a data access layer to promote ‘do not repeat’ (“DRY”) coding principles.
 The various controllers would handle http requests while the data access layer would be used to  handle the various functions.
--	Add authentication to APIs (JWT token)
+-	Add authentication to API(s) (JWT token).

 # 6.0 References - Summary of code attributes / reference material
 The following resources were used to aid in the development of this web application: